-After passing the town of Gamboa you will see Renacer prison on the port side, which today is the ‘home’ of Manuel Noriega (1934), a former Panamanian politician and military officer.
-He was military dictator of Panama from 1983 to 1989, when he was removed from power by the United States during the invasion of Panama.
+After passing the town of Gamboa you will see Renacer prison on the port side, which was the ‘home’ of Manuel Noriega (1934-2017), a former Panamanian politician and military officer.
+He was the military dictator of Panama from 1983 to 1989, when he was removed from power by the United States during the invasion of Panama.

 From the 1950s until shortly before the US invasion, Noriega was one of the CIA’s most valued intelligence sources, as well as one of the primary conduits for illicit weapons, military equipment and cash destined for US-backed counter-insurgency forces throughout Central and South America.

 Noriega was also a major cocaine trafficker, something which his US intelligence handlers were aware of for years, but allowed because of his usefulness for their covert military operations in Latin America.